CourageZimhunga10/alx-low_level_programming/0x00-hello_world/README.md

 # 0x00.
 C - Hello, World
+Introduction to C output to standard ouputs and C compilation.

 ## The C library function puts()
 **int puts(const char *str)**
 Writes a string to stdout up to but not including the null character.
 A newline character is appended to the output.